Next Generation Launch Vehicle: List of launches

-Potential uses and problems
+Potential uses and concerns

 As per a presentation done by S. Somanath at a conference in October 2022, the NGLV might offer launch costs of approximately $1900 per kg of payload in the reusable form and nearly $3000 per kg in the expendable format.
 The vehicle will also help in meeting India's need of setting up its space station by 2035.
 Other potential use cases will be in the areas of launching communication satellites, deep space missions, future human spaceflight, and cargo missions.
+For the 2040 crewed lunar landing mission, ISRO will rely on multiple launches and docking technology rather than building a big rocket.

 Somanath also stated that as of now, the demand for such a high end rockets were low as there were very few customers who are required in such high end rockets and rockets are already available in the global market which creates a heavy competition for ISRO with other space agencies and private organisations if such high end rockets were created.

-For the 2040 crewed lunar landing mission, ISRO will rely on multiple launches and docking technology rather than building a big rocket.

 LMLV

 The Lunar Module Launch Vehicle (LMLV) is a three-stage partially reusable super heavy-lift launch vehicle, currently under development by ISRO.
-LMLV is planned to be used in Indian Lunar Human Spaceflight Mission.
+LMLV is planned to be used in Indian Lunar Human Spaceflight Mission.It is presumed to be a super-heavy lift variant of the NGLV.